Brain2life/kubernetes-cookbook/recipes/setup-grafana-loki/README.md

-# Install Grafana Loki on Kubernetes by using Helm
+# Install and Setup Grafana,  Loki and Alloy on AWS EKS

 [Grafana Loki](https://grafana.com/docs/loki/latest/) is an open-source, highly-scalable, multi-tenant log aggregation system.
 Inspired by Prometheus, it takes a unique and cost-effective approach to handling logs, particularly in cloud-native environments like Kubernetes. **Unlike traditional logging systems that index the full text of logs, Loki indexes only a small set of labels associated with each log stream, making it incredibly efficient in terms of storage and resource consumption**.